Tyler-Hilbert/CUDA-LinearRegression/README.md

-## Linear regression implemented from scratch in CUDA
+## Linear regression implemented from scratch in CUDA vs cuBLAS
 `LinearRegression_cuBLAS.cu` is linear regression written from scratch but utilizing the cuBLAS library.
 `LinearRegression_CUDA.cu` is linear regression with kernels written completely from scratch.